 In the Reports Archive, you can view your health-related reports by downloading a single, printable summary of all of your results, or by downloading all of your individual reports in a single .zip file (only recommended for desktop or laptop users).
 You can download either or both reports at any time from within the Reports Archive.
 Depending on the device you are using and the information you are interested in viewing, you may find one download option preferable.

-Both the Reports Summary and Download All Archived Reports include your Health Risks, Inherited Conditions, Drug Response, and Traits.
+Both the Reports Summary and Download All Archived Reports include reports on your Genetic Risk Factors (also known as Health Risks), Inherited Conditions, Drug Response, and Traits.
 The amount of detail included about the report vary based on the download option you choose.
 You can download either or both reports at any time from within the Reports Archive.

 Tip: You can download either or both reports at any time from within the Reports Archive.
 Depending on the device you are using and the information you are interested in viewing, you may find one download option preferable.